Training Dates: June 21-24, 2018

 Who will decide who gets to attend the training?

 All applications will be reviewed by our volunteer Selection Committee comprised of PLHIV s and it is the Selection Committee that will make the determination as to the successful applicants.
-Applicants will be notified as to whether or not they have been accepted to the program on or before May 25th, 2018.
+Applicants will be notified as to whether or not they have been accepted to the program by May 29th.
 A small wait-list will be generated as well in the event there are persons who decide in the end they are not able or willing to attend the training, and who provide us with the required 5 business days of notice.
 Deadline to withdraw is June 15th at 4 PM.

 Who will be delivering the training?

 PAN works in an ongoing partnership with the OAN and COQ-SIDA to deliver the PLDI trainings that will help build a national network of informed and empowered PLHIV leaders.
-This training will be delivered by BC trainers Dakota Descoteaux, Val Nicholson, and Jaydee Cossar (this may be subject to change).
+This training will be delivered by BC trainers Dakota Descoteaux, Val Nicholson, and John Dub.

 What costs are covered?
 What costs are not covered?